Privacy Policy

 I do not sell personal information and do not share it for cross-context behavioral advertising.

-I may also disclose information if required to comply with the law or to protect the rights, safety, and security of users or the service.
+I may also disclose information if required to comply with the law or to protect the rights, safety, and security of users or the Service.

 GitHub OAuth & Permissions